This post contains affiliate links. See my disclosure policy here.

 Evergreen Sparkler

 The Evergreen Sparkler is a holiday cocktail that was created by food writer and author Jessica Strand and was first published in her book Very Merry Cocktails: 50+ Festive Drinks for the Holiday Season.
-It’s a simple winter-inspired variation of the Tom Collins templates that pairs the classic’s combination of gin, lemon, and carbonated water with an herbal syrup.
-For our version, we took the evergreen flavors in a different direction by using pine syrup and tree-flavored bitters in addition to rosemary.
+It's a simple winter-inspired variation of the Tom Collins templates that pairs the classic's combination of gin, lemon, and carbonated water with an herbal syrup.
+For this version, however, the evergreen flavors are taken in a different direction by using pine syrup and tree-flavored bitters in addition to rosemary.

 Ingredients